Want to bring Girls in Tech Programming to your community?! Then start a Girls In Tech Chapter!

 Benefits of being a Managing Director

 If you’re interested in turning your passion for supporting women in technology into an opportunity to enact tangible change in your community, this is the role for you.
-With the support of a global network you will enhance your career through event planning, project management, development, recruitment, and much more.
-You will receive exclusive invitations to Girls in Tech events around the world and join a community that makes real impact everyday.
+With the support of a global network, you will enhance your career through event planning, project management, development, recruitment, and much more.
+You will receive exclusive invitations to Girls in Tech events around the world and join a community that makes a real impact every day.
 If you are excited about diversity and inclusion, gender equality, and driving change, then opening a chapter is for you!
 Overall, becoming a Managing Director is a great way to give back and gain valuable management experience at the same time, Girls in Tech invites you to join the movement.

 What Can You Expect As a Managing Director?